vmware-archive/distributed-tracing-sample-apps/springboot-jersey-app/README.md

 # Wavefront Hackthon - Springboot Jersey App

-This is a sample java application using Springboot with Jersey called beachshirts which makes cool shirts for beach.
+This is a sample java application using Springboot with Jersey called beachshirts (#[beachops](https://medium.com/@matthewzeier/thoughts-from-an-operations-wrangler-how-we-use-alerts-to-monitor-wavefront-71329c5e57a8)) which makes shirts for beach.

 ## Running Application locally